moathf123/New-App/README.md

 # New-App
-an app that shows a list of news from the gurdian website
+an app that shows a list of news from the guardian website